Cover Your World

 - Treatment for or arising from sexually transmittable diseases.
 (This exclusion does not apply to HIV, AIDS, ARC or any derivative or variation.)

-- Under the Accidental Death and Dismemberment provision, for loss of life or dismemberment for or arising from an Accident in the U.S.
+- Under the Accidental Death and Dismemberment provision, for loss of life or dismemberment for or arising from an Accident in the Covered Person's Home Country.

-- Under the Repatriation of Remains Benefit and the Medical Evacuation Benefit provision, for repatriation of remains or medical evacuation of the Covered Accident in the U.S.
+- Under the Repatriation of Mortal Remains Benefit and the Emergency Medical Transportation Benefit provision, for repatriation of mortal remains or Medical evacuation of the Covered Accident in the Covered Person's Home Country.

 - Treatment of Congenital Conditions.

-Benefits are not available for any services received on or within 6 months after the Insured Person became insured if those services are related to a Pre-existing Condition.
+Pre-existing Conditions: Benefits are not available for any services received on or within 6 months after the Insured Person became insured if those services are related to a Pre-existing Condition.
 Pre-existing Condition means a medical condition for which medical advice, diagnosis, care, or treatment was recommended or received during the 6 months immediately preceding the Insured Person's Effective Date of Coverage.
 This exclusion does not apply to a Newborn who is enrolled within 31 days of birth or a newly adopted child who is enrolled within 31 days from either the date of placement of the child in the home or the date of the final decree of adoption.
-This exclusion does not apply to the Medical Evacuation, Repatriation of Remains and Bedside Visit Benefits.
+This exclusion does not apply to the Emergency Medical Transportation, Repatriation of Mortal Remains and Emergency Family Travel Arrangements Benefits.

 This is a summary of the benefits provided by the insurance policy.